Disability and Specific Educational Needs Policy - Researchers / Students

 • ICT Service (Assistive Technologies and equipment)

-• Academic Departments and where appropriate RSCAS-Robert Schuman Centre for Advanced Studies- and MWP-Max Weber Programme for Postdoctoral Studies- (academic mentoring and support - coordination)
+• Academic Departments and where appropriate RSCAS-Robert Schuman Centre for Advanced Studies- and MWP-Max Weber Programme for Postdoctoral Studies- - School of Transnational Governance - (academic mentoring and support - coordination)

 • Library (facilitate access to Library resources - other)